E Rex Makin

 Hopefully our paths will cross in the future, and you will be acting for me.”

-Originally from Liverpool, Gill studied at the University of Sheffield and later Chester College of Law and qualified with a specialism in Family Law with a Liverpool City Centre firm in 1996.
-Although Gill has lived in Yorkshire and Hertfordshire, she has settled in the North West and heads the firms Family Law Department.
+Originally from Liverpool, Gill studied at the University of Sheffield and later Chester College of Law and qualified with a specialism in family law with a Liverpool City Centre law firm in 1996.

 E. Rex Makin & Co was founded in 1949 by Rex Makin, Liverpool’s most famous solicitor.
-Whilst he remains active within the firm, the day to day management of the firm is undertaken by his son, Robin.
 Rex Makin was also a weekly columnist for the Liverpool Echo for many years.

 The firm started from a small office in Hackins Hey (off Dale Street) and grew over time to occupy more space in those premises.